entisys360/ARM-Template-Sample/README.md

 4. This will be henceforth referred to as the Ansible controller.

 5. This Ansible controller performs the task of downloading the source code from the repos to  install the required binaries in the controller VM which will be used to execute the phase 2 execution.
+6. The ARM input  values will be converted to a Ansible readable Json format and dumped in the Ansible Orchestrator VM.
 6. An email should be sent for the manual intervention for both customer and Entisys360 C+A product DL

 **Roles involved:**  Automated step